 Award Winning Private Spanish Tutoring in Washington DC

-We require the most rigorous qualifications of our Spanish tutors, in addition to a background check.
+We require the most rigorous qualifications from Spanish tutors, in addition to a background check.

-Tutors deliver personally tailored lessons from exceptional Spanish tutors in a one-on-one setting.
+Tutors deliver personally tailored Spanish lessons in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our Washington DC Spanish tutors.
+We offer an unparalleled satisfaction guarantee with your Washington DC Spanish tutors.

 Spanish Tutoring in Washington DC

 Customized private in-home and online tutoring

-Varsity Tutors offers Spanish tutoring by highly credentialed tutors in Washington DC.
-We'll help you learn Spanish through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Spanish tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help you learn Spanish through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Washington DC Spanish Tutors

-We have certified tutors near you ideally qualified to help you with Spanish.
+We can connect you with certified tutors near you who are ideally qualified to help you with Spanish.
 The tutors hail from colleges like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other leading schools.

 Towson University - Spanish